ThinkingStudio/microsoftgraph-python/README.md

 ## Changelog

+### Current WIP
+* Migrating wuthentication to use MSAL instead of existing multi-step approach this allows the library to be used for more than just web apps (services etc)
+- __not completed yet__ this code is not yet ready for usage.

 ### 2020-08-?? version 0.2.0
 * Forked from https://github.com/jkmartindale/microsoftgraph-python - but took master branch and reapplied the swap of authority URLs
 * Renamed the project so it can be published on PyPi since the original is not really being maintained